What is economics?

 Or, you might just want to learn more; our Research Highlight series, the AEA Research Highlights Podcast, and Featured Charts are great places to start.

 No matter why you are interested in economics, the American Economic Association is here to help.
 We are dedicated to helping the public discover the field of economics.
 Browse our resources pages to learn more, and make sure to follow us on Facebook (AEAjournals) and Twitter (@AEAjournals).

 Economists can study a wide variety of topics.
-The following videos highlight some of the ways economists use data to explore everything from college reputations in Colombia to education in the Philippines.
+The following articles highlight some of the ways economists use data to explore everything from college sports to the impact of good teachers.